Noa Kirel: International recording contract (2020–present)

 In June 2020, Kirel signed a contract with the American label, Atlantic Records.
 In December of that year, Kirel signed with WME.
 In March 2021, it was announced that Kirel would star in a feature film produced by Picturestart.
-In May 2021, Kirel, in collaboration with fellow Israeli singer Omer Adam, released a remix version of the Israeli national anthem, HaTikvah.
+In May 2021, Kirel, in collaboration with fellow Israeli singer Omer Adam, released a remix version of the Israeli national anthem, Hatikvah.
 The collaboration was criticized, with many calling it "disrespectful" and "embarrassing".
-In honor of Pride Month, Kirel and Israeli comedian Ilan Peled released the single Trilili Tralala.
+On June 21, 2021, Kirel and Israeli comedian Ilan Peled released the single Trilili Tralala.

 On July 14, 2021, she released her first international single, Please Don't Suck.
 On October 15, 2021, she released the single Bad Little Thing; which she also opened with for the Miss Universe 2021, which was held in Eilat.
 On January 12, 2022, she released the single Thought About That.
 On March 22, she released the single Pa'Amon, which was played in the fifth episode of the second season in the American series Ginny & Georgia on Netflix.

 On May 27, 2022, she released the single DALE PROMO along with Spanish singer Metro the Savage featuring Dutch-Israeli musician Boaz van de Beatz.
 On July 21, she released the single BaDerech Elaich with Eliad Nachum and Doli & Penn as part of the soundtrack to the film Ohev Otcha Charlie.
 On August 12, she released the single Pantera.
 After this single, more singles were released after the announcement as a Eurovision contestant, among them: a remake together with Svika Pick for the song Harakdan HaAutomati, Mami with Odeya, another international single called Gone.

 In September 2022, the satirical TV show Eretz Nehederet featured an impersonation of her performed by Gaya Be'er Gurevitch.
 In the sketch, she sang alongside impersonations of singers Nunu and Anna Zak, whom the Mako website referred to as "The three biggest pop queens in Israel".

-On June 6, 2023, Kirel released the song "Provocativit" in honor of Pride Month with the participation of the gay party line "Forever Tel Aviv".
+On June 6, 2023, Kirel released the song "Provocativit".

-On November 19, 2023, she released a special version of her Eurovision entry, "Unicorn (Hope Version)" which addresses the Gaza war.
+On November 19, 2023, she released a special version of her Eurovision entry, "Unicorn (Hope Version)", accompanied by a music video featuring photos of the hostages, IDF soldiers, and demonstrations of support for Israel around the world amid the Gaza war.
+Kirel wrote, "In joy and sadness we will stand together strong against the world.
+Because that's the only way we'll win".

 On July 10, 2024, Mako announced that Noa Kirel and Atlantic Records parted ways.

+In 2026, Kirel was featured as a coach on The Voice Israel.
+She was the winning coach of the season when her final artist, Emma Ziza Cohen, won the season.